 Leeds Rhinos 14-20 Hull KR: Super League leaders fight back for stunning win after two sent off

-Thrilling match featured two contentious red cards for Sauaso Sue and Ash Handley; In-form Hull KR extend lead at top of table to four points ahead of weekend fixtures; watch every Super League game this season live on Sky Sports
+Thrilling match featured two contentious red cards for Sauaso Sue and Ash Handley, plus Jack Sinfield being sent to sin-bin; In-form Hull KR extend lead at top of table to four points ahead of weekend fixtures; watch every Super League game this season live on Sky Sports

 Hull KR battled back from 14-6 down by scoring three tries in the final 14 minutes to record a 20-14 win at Leeds in a bruising contest that saw both sides finish with 12 players.